SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/index.md

 </details>
 # Pitch Range
 ```
-explains both m1 and m2 range expansion and the use of mixed/strong m2
+placeholder: explains both m1 and m2 range expansion and the use of mixed/strong m2
 ```

+see strong M2